fabricematrat/ThreeCircles/README.md

 ThreeCircles: step by step tutorial for [ConFESS](https://2013.con-fess.com/)
 --------------------------
-This github repository holds all the step by step tutorial to build a clone of Fousquare in a few minutes.
+This github repository holds all the step by step tutorial to build a clone of Foursquare in a few minutes.
-The application we're going to build will be name ThreeCircles ;-)
+The application we're going to build will be named ThreeCircles ;-)

 You will find associated presentation at [http://corinnekrych.github.com/confess/](http://corinnekrych.github.com/confess/)